How Much Internet Data Do I Need? A Comprehensive Guide

 What is a typical internet data cap?

 Most providers have a data cap of about 1TB or 1,000GB, which should be enough for most users.
 Xfinity kicks this up to 1.2TB, which is even better.
-However, we really like to see no limit at all.
+However, we like to see no limit at all.

 Which providers offer unlimited data?